bmateusz/zio-memcached/docs/about/index.md

 ---
 id: about_index
-title: "About ZIO Redis"
+title: "About ZIO Memcached"
 ---

-ZIO Redis is a type-safe, performant, ZIO native Redis client.
+ZIO Memcached is a type-safe, performant, ZIO native Memcached client.